 The basic function of your placement is to give you an opportunity to learn and develop the knowledge and skills you'll need as a beginning social worker.
-That involves teamwork between you, the student, and the experienced people who'll be guiding you through the 500 hours.
+That involves teamwork between you, the student, and the experienced people who'll be guiding you through the 500 hours of each placement.

 There are a number of people involved in the provision of practice education, and the terminology can be confusing.
-In this section we will outline the specific roles of everyone involved in your placement.
+In this section we will outline the specific roles of everyone involved in your placement - Student, Task Supervisor, Social Work Supervisor/Field Educator, Liaison, and Principal Practice Educators.
+It will refer to the Course Coordinator and Principal Practice Manager as well.